 b.
 During winter it is too cold to ride in the high mountains and high passes will be covered with snow.
 We ride through western, central, and down to southern India Rajasthan, Kerala-Tamilnadu.

 c.
 From the beginning of spring, we ride across Nepal-On the road to Kathmandu and through Bhutan-The Legendary Ride.
 In late spring, we can reach Lhasa from Kathmandu.

 e.
 During the Monsoon, we cross the southern ranges of the Himalayas and enjoy the warm dry weather where the Ladakh Plateau is shadowed from the Monsoon rain.
-This is the time to ride to through Spiti-Kinnaur-The lost kingdom and the mighty Trans-Himalayan Ride Ladakh and west to Zanskar and Kashmir.
+This is the time to ride through Spiti-Kinnaur-The lost kingdom and the mighty Trans-Himalayan Ride Ladakh and west to Zanskar and Kashmir.

 f.
 In the Summer, when the rainy season has finished across the sub-continent riding conditions are nice from the mid-Himalayan Ranges – Uttarakhand-Homage to Mighty Ganges’ and Himachal Pradesh-The valley of Gods and Goddesses and across the northeast of India through Bhutan and Tibet, are all accessible regions.

 16. Packing Essentials

 Riding in the Himalaya always requires a range of clothing.
 The passes are sometimes very cold.
 Crossing Tanglang La (5,300mtrs) for example there is sometimes snow.
 Your riding jacket though should be well ventilated.
 Evenings in the mountains can be cool. we advise you to bring a warm pullover or body-warmer.

 Riding in South India requires lightweight, cool clothing, with a woolen pullover or fleece for chilly evenings.
 Riding during the day can get very hot, so protective/armored clothing should be lightweight and well ventilated.
 Remember to bring swimwear and a lightweight towel.

 For Ladakh, Nepal, and Tibet you can manage with lightweight clothes provided you bring thermal underwear.
 Evenings can be chilly when the sun goes down.
 After the summer season, warm clothes are required.
 We provide a fleece sleeping bag and a lightweight long-sleeved fleece jacket.